The Purple Haze

 Book One in The Western Lands and All That Really Matters

-Princess Eloise Hydra Gumball III is all about peace, love, and being a little OCD.
-As the meticulous Future Ruler and Heir with an almost-useless magical gift, she’s totally over the toxic pressure of her impending rise to the throne.
-But when a prophecy points to her royal twin’s peril, a simple quest with her chattering chipmunk champion becomes a complicated journey that could send her to her doom.
+Princess Eloise Hydra Gumball III prefers things just exactly so.
+As the meticulous Future Ruler and Heir with an almost-useless magical gift, she’s in no hurry to take the throne.
+But when a seer foretells her royal twin’s peril, a simple quest with her champion friend to rescue the girl becomes a complicated journey filled with danger.

-Can Eloise find her sister and her own strength before they’re caught in a killer cloud?
+Can Eloise find her sister and her own strength before they fall to the deadly mist’s lethal embrace?

-The Purple Haze is the first book in the hilarious Western Lands and All That Really Matters fantasy series.
-If you like tongue-in-cheek humor, vivid medieval worlds, and clever cultural references, then you’ll love Andrew Einspruch’s playful adventure.
+The Purple Haze is the sharp-witted first book in the Western Lands and All That Really Matters humorous fantasy series.
+If you like tongue-in-cheek humor, vivid medieval worlds, and clever cultural references, then you’ll love Andrew Einspruch’s lively adventure.

-Buy The Purple Haze to get lost in a murky mystery today!
+Buy The Purple Haze to smoke out the real villain today!

 The saga of the twin princesses of the Western Lands and All That Really Matters is top-notch, all-ages utopia, quite as real as Narnia or Oz.
 They are delineated in a pleasant blend of puns, darkness, puns, whimsy and wit, in the spirit of William Steig, Roald Dahl, or indeed, Lewis Carroll.
 Yes, I opine that every child needs to know about Princess Eloise Hydra Gumball III ! and her world.